influxdata/telegraf/plugins/secretstores/os/README.md

 ### Windows

-On Windows you can use the Credential Manager Control panel or [Telegraf](../../../cmd/telegraf/README.md) to manage your secrets.
+On Windows you can use the Credential Manager in the Control Panel or [Telegraf](../../../cmd/telegraf/README.md) to manage your secrets.

-Please use _generic credentials_ and respect the special `<keyring>:<collection>:<key>` format of the secret key.
-The secret value needs to be stored in the `Password` field.
+If using the Credential Manager, click "Windows Credentials" and then "Add a generic credential" with the following:

+* _Internet or network address_: Enter the secret name in the format of:
+  `<collection>:<keyring>:<key_name>`
+* _User name_: Use `telegraf`.
+This field is not used, but needs something entered.
+* _Password_: The actual secret value

+If using Telegraf, see the help output of `telegraf secrets set` to add secrets.
+Again use the `<collection>:<keyring>:<key_name>` format of the secret key name.

 ### Docker